 For more information, visit the English Department website.

 The PhD program offers rigorous training in critical analysis and research for professional placement.
-Applicants must complete the verbal, analytic and quantitative sections of the GRE General Test and hold either an MA or BA degree.
+Applicants must hold either an MA or BA degree.
 Those with a BA who apply directly to the PhD program may also be considered for the MA program.

 The degree requirements listed here are subject to change.
 Students wishing to pursue graduate work in English literature should visit the department's Graduate Studies webpage for the most up-to-date degree requirements.

 Coursework prepares PhD students to write a successful dissertation and to teach effectively in their area of specialty.
 Students should enroll in graduate seminars serving those ends in English or related fields.
 The sole requirement for coursework for the PhD is that students take a minimum of 30 credits of graduate study.
 All courses must be at the 5000 level or above.
 Students should plan their coursework in close consultation with their director, the graduate program assistant or the associate chair for graduate studies.
 The student's first and second years in the PhD program are usually dedicated to coursework.